How to set up Apache htpasswd authentication in Ubuntu ⋆ ALexHost SRL

 sudo chown www-data:www-data /etc/apache2/.htpasswd

-This ensures that only the Apache user (www-data) and root have access to read the .htpasswd file.
+This ensures that only the Apache user (www-data) and root have read access to the .htpasswd file.

 Conclusion